A listing of local community groups and events.

 The advocacy group works to improve the lives of seniors.
 Seniors groups or associations wishing to affiliate or individuals wanting to be members can contact Ernie Bayer, 604-576-9734, fax 604-576-9733, or firstname.lastname@example.org.

 Food and Friends

-Langley Meals on Wheels has a program for seniors (55+) to share a nutritious lunch along with socializing and guest speakers.
-Lunch costs $5.
-RSVP in advance to the number listed.
+Langley Meals on Wheels has a program for seniors to share a nutritious lunch along with socializing and guest speakers.
+Lunches cost $3 and seniors must register in advance.
 11:30am-1pm

 Seniors housing counselling